Free freight for all book orders

 But when things start to go awry, Jaf’s journey becomes a fight for survival which will push faith, love and friendship to their outermost limits.

-Brilliantly written and utterly compulsive, Carol Birch’s novel evokes the smells, sights and flavours of the nineteenth century from the squalor of London to the islands of the South Seas.
+Brilliantly written and utterly compulsive, Carol Birch’s Booker Prize-shortlisted novel evokes the smells, sights and flavours of the nineteenth century from the squalor of London to the islands of the South Seas.
 This historical adventure is a major literary accomplishment and will delight fans of Michel Faber and Sara Gruen.

 Listen to Carol discuss Jamrach’s Menagerie on ABC Radio National’s The Book Show.